stan-alam/music/Schubert/README.md

 ## Date of composition: 1827
 ## Source: Breitkopf & Härtel, 1888

-transcribed and arranged for guitar 2018, All my own work.
+transcribed and arranged for guitar 2018, All my work.
 I remember attempting this back in 2001.
 And I just gave up.
 It's not impossible and is reasonably adaptable for the guitar.
-Just play slowly and accurately, and you should then be able to play it fluidity, as intended for piano.
+Just play slowly and accurately, then there will be fluidity, as intended for piano.

        * opto stomp, optical compressor
        * Variax Line 6, 24 fret guitar